Baba Is You: Development and release

 The theme of the 2017 Nordic Game Jam was "Not There", which prompted Teikari, a student at the University of Helsinki who had previously developed the Metroidvania-genre game Environmental Station Alpha, to envision a game concept based on manipulating logic operators.
+He pictured a block of ice standing next to lava but not melting, protected by the phrase "ICE IS NOT MELT".
+This sparked the idea of creating a puzzle game where the player would push words to form rules.
+Initially, each object was supposed to have intrinsic properties (e.g., ice would melt in the presence of lava) that could be disabled using the word "NOT".
+However, Teikari later concluded that the game would be more interesting if objects had no default properties.

 He explained that levels were often created by brainstorming a "cool" or "amusing" solution, and then coming up with how the player would accomplish it.
 Teikari noted that "the most satisfying moments in puzzle games are those which present the player with simple but hard-to-wrap-your-head-around situations, so that solving the puzzle is about figuring out that one neat trick/twist".
 As with his previous projects, the game was developed using Multimedia Fusion 2, and a Lua scripting plugin; Teikari credited his friend Lukas Meller for help with the Lua implementations.
 Teikari wrote on Reddit that the naming of the characters Baba and Keke was inspired by the bouba/kiki effect.

 Teikari stated in 2017 that he planned to release the full game in 2018, and placed a development version of the title for download at itch.io.
 After Baba Is You won at the Independent Games Festival in March 2018, a clone of the game was released by a French publisher on the App Store, using nearly the same graphics and calling itself the same name.
 Teikari worked with the French division of Apple to remove the offending app.

 The game, and a Nintendo Switch release, were focused upon in a Nintendo indie games showcase presentation on 31 August 2018.
 Baba Is You was released on 13 March 2019, via Steam for Microsoft Windows, Linux, and macOS, and on Nintendo Switch.

 A cross-platform level editor, with online level sharing, was added to the game on November 17, 2021, as a free update for the personal computer and Switch versions.
 This update included 150 additional levels in two new level packs, and added various new rules, art, and soundtracks.

 Alongside programming the game, Teikari also composed the soundtrack using OpenMPT.
 Shortly before the release of the level editor update, he released the music project files via the official Baba Is You Twitter account.

 Mobile versions for iOS and Android devices were released on 22 June 2021.